Is Mallo Local? What Local-First Means Here

 Find out whether Mallo is local on Mac, what local-first means in practice, and how on-device speech affects privacy, control, and setup.

-Yes, Mallo is built around local-first speech workflows on Mac, which means on-device processing is treated as the default direction rather than a side option.
+Yes, Mallo is built around local-first speech on Mac, with on-device processing treated as the default direction rather than a side option.

 That does not mean every privacy or setup question disappears.
 It means the product is built for people who care about where speech gets processed and how much control they keep on their own machine.

 It also does not mean setup never downloads anything.
 For example, Mallo's managed Qwen path downloads runtime and model assets locally during setup, as described in Managed Qwen setup inside Mallo.
-Local-first here means the Mac stays central to the speech workflow, not that every path is magically zero-setup.
+Local-first here means your Mac stays central to speech input, not that every path is magically zero-setup.

 What does local-first mean in Mallo?

-Local-first is not just a marketing phrase here.
-It affects how the product is framed, which models matter, and why Mallo feels different from tools that assume cloud processing first.
+Local-first is more than a marketing phrase here.
+It shapes which models matter and why Mallo feels different from tools that assume cloud processing first.

 The simplest version is: